fluxae/MirrorNet/README.md

 1. Install requirements. ```pip install -r requirements.txt```

 2. Download data.
-You can download the ETTh1, ETTh2, ETTm1, ETTm2, Electricity and Traffic data from [Autoformer](https://drive.google.com/drive/folders/1ZOYpTUa82_jCcxIdTmyr0LXQfvaM9vIy) and WTH data from [Google Drive](https://drive.google.com/drive/folders/1ohGYWWohJlOlb2gsGTeEq3Wii2egnEPR?usp=sharing) Create a seperate folder ```./dataset``` and put all the csv files in the directory.
+You can download the ETTh1, ETTh2, ETTm1, ETTm2, Electricity and Traffic data from [Autoformer](https://drive.google.com/drive/folders/1ZOYpTUa82_jCcxIdTmyr0LXQfvaM9vIy) Create a seperate folder ```./dataset``` and put all the csv files in the directory.

 3. Training. ```python run.py```